Euphredes/Euphredes/README.txt

 offer provoking definitions.
 These are like parts: clay, cogs, etc.

-Like my Table ondeck from Mr. Ford, do not touch my Tables from Nietzsche and
+Like my Table from Mr. Ford uptop, do not touch my Tables from Nietzsche and
 Ireland.